Arizona Hot Spring

 (877) 600-1137

-Note: Access to the spring is for resort guests only; children under the age of 16 are not allowed.
+Note: Access to the spring is for resort guests only and guests must be 18 or older.

 El Dorado Hot Springs

-Guests to El Dorado Hot Springs, an hour west of Phoenix, will enjoy a rustic experience—think dirt paths, overgrown vegetation and a simple, wood-framed structure built over the underground hot spring.
+An hour west of Phoenix, El Dorado Hot Springs is best characterized by rustic features like forgotten paths, natural vegetation and a simple, wood-framed structure built over the underground hot spring.
 The soak zones range in size and style, from tiny clawfoot bathtubs to roomy stone pools.
-Choose from public or private areas (for clothing-optional guests), and book your soak by the hour or stay overnight at the campground.
-(Note: The springs operate seasonally, from October 1 - June 1, and only by appointment during the summer.
-Call ahead to confirm hours.)
+Choose between public or private areas (for clothing-optional guests), and book your soak by the hour or stay overnight at the campground.

 If you go